unthingable/monster-jam/docs/README.md

 * **TUNE**: adjust step parameters with sliders (see **Parameter adjustments**)
 * **PERFORM (hold)**: change current MIDI channel via the lower right pad matrix quadrant (WIP)

+The button grid is bottom-focused.
+Note mode will push the grid up.
+When using note pages, the first note in the page will be the bottom-most visible note on the grid.

 ### Scene buttons

 Display/select current pattern page.